Gearlad/Single_Cycle_CPU/README.md

 - The extension is executed by copying the leftmost bit of data_i to the leftmost 20 bits of data_o [31:11], while also copying all bits of data_i to the right [11:0].

 ### ALU.v
+The ALU has two outputs; one is the zero output, and the other is the result of the operation performed.
+Operations for the two 32-bit inputs (data1_i and data2_i) are executed based on the value set from ALU_Control.

 ### ALU_Control.v
+I set the operation codes to have the following values.
+- and: 001
+- or: 010
+- add: 011
+- sub: 100
+- mul: 101
+- addi: 110

+- nop (default case): 000
+- unused:111

 ----